Botany Herbarium Building Works

 The false ceiling is removed

-The entrance lobby to the Department is filled by the empty books and other items which are being returned to the Anteroom which has been redecorated and the ceiling replastered.
+The entrance lobby to the Department is filled by the empty books and other items which were returned to the Anteroom which has been redecorated and its ceiling replastered.